petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 In this case we're using `PipeTo` to send the results back to itself, but you can just as easily send these results to different actor.

-***The important thing to notice in this animation is that the actor continus processing other messages while the asynchronous operation is happening***.
+***The important thing to notice in this animation is that the actor continues processing other messages while the asynchronous operation is happening***.

 That's why `PipeTo` is great for allowing your actors to parallelize long-running tasks, like HTTP requests.